-Open Democracy is a New Hampshire-based nonpartisan organization working for campaign finance reform and ending Big Money politics, and increase civic engagement and in the Granite State.
+Open Democracy is a New Hampshire-based nonpartisan non-profit working to achieve political equality for all by ending the influence of big money politics, protecting the freedom to vote, and ensuring fair redistricting.
 Founded by America’s campaign finance reformer, Doris “Granny D” Haddock (1910-2010), Open Democracy engages thousands of NH citizens in nonpartisan grassroots campaigns, legislative advocacy, public education events, and through our Regional Democracy Teams.

 Open Democracy is seeking creative and passionate Organizing Fellows to help build the Open Democracy movement in New Hampshire.
-Fellows will receive training in grassroots and online organizing, and communications, and will work directly on one or more of the following campaigns, depending on the individual’s interest and expertise:
+Fellows will receive training in grassroots and online organizing, as well as communications, and will work directly on one or more of the following campaigns, depending on the individual’s interests:

-- Organizing Our Walks - Organizing and participating in local/statewide our NH Rebellion project walks to educate and engage the public on democratic reform.
-Responsibilities include scouting routes, outreaching to media, recruiting walkers/volunteers, and planning walk events.
+- Organizing Our Walks - Planning and participating in local/statewide walks that educate and engage the public on democratic reform.
+Responsibilities include scouting routes, outreaching to media, recruiting walkers/volunteers, and event planning.

-Fellows must bring a passion for democracy, written/verbal communication skills, and an ability to work collaboratively and master online tools.
+Fellows must bring a passion for or an interest in democracy, written/verbal communication skills, and an ability to work collaboratively.
 Candidates with grassroots organizing experience, policy research/writing skills, or design/multimedia skills are strongly encouraged to apply.

 Open Democracy is an equal opportunity employer.
 We are committed to recruiting, hiring, training, promoting and administering any and all personnel actions without regard to sex, race, age, national origin, religion, economic status, sexual orientation, or physical disability, or any other legally protected basis.
 We will not tolerate any unlawful discrimination.

-Open Democracy, a nonpartisan 501c3 which works on campaign finance reform and voting rights issues in New Hampshire and nationally seeks two highly motivated researcher/writers to help research and prepare an updated version of its Open Democracy Index (www.opendemocracynh.org/odi) which will be released on January 1, 2021.
+Open Democracy, a nonpartisan 501c3 which works on campaign finance reform and voting rights issues in New Hampshire and nationally seeks two highly motivated researcher/writers to prepare an updated version of its Open Democracy Index (www.opendemocracynh.org/odi) which will be released on January 1, 2023.
 This document has been used by state legislators and policy leaders to inform the direction of future legislation and initiatives in New Hampshire.